Nikolay-Lysenko/presentations/README.md

 python -m ipykernel install --user --name=presentations_env
 ```

 However, note that notebook named `geroproptectors_search_with_pu_learning.ipynb` is written in Python 2.7.
 This is done, because there are some issues with `rdkit` package for Python 3.
-Thus, this notebook can not be run from kernel described above.
+Thus, this notebook can not be run from the kernel described above.
 To run it, read its *'Software Requirements'* section and follow instructions from there.